 Governments and national health authorities are recommending precautions worldwide.
 The Israeli National Center for Information on Non-Ionizing Radiation Protection has issued general guidelines banning WiFi in schools for young children, and they advise that teachers use wired computers.
 France has a similar law on the national level.
 Many schools around the world are replacing wireless systems with wired systems, and teachers’ unions have taken a stand calling for reduced exposure as a safety in the workplace issue.

 We recommend you talk to other parents and organize a meeting with teachers and administrators to share this important information.
 Let them know that over 20 countries are advising precautionary policies.

-What can be done in the home to protect kids?
+What can be done in the home to reduce use of WiFi?

 First, inventory wireless devices in your home: Walk through your home, noting all the wireless devices you have, from wireless computers, to speakers, to gaming consoles.
 One device at a time, replace wireless devices like your mouse, keyboard, and printer with wired ones.
 Most WiFi-enabled devices can actually be hardwired, and sometimes all you need to do is get an inexpensive piece of hardware.

 An important first step is making sure you have corded home telephone.
 In the U.S., most cordless DECT home phones actually emit nonstop radiation just like a WiFi router, whether or not you are using them.
 In Europe, eco-dect cordless phones that only emit radiation when receiving and sending a call can routinely be purchased, but in the US they can be obtained through a special order.
 Forward cell phone calls to your home corded line so you can decrease the time your cell phone is in use.